It is the cheapest and simplest planner on this list. This planner costs only $4 on Etsy. It’s undated; you only ever need to buy it once.

 It costs about $28.
 This is my favourite planner.
 It took me back to my high school days because it looks like the old diaries I used at the time.
 I get nostalgic every time I look at this planner.

 It’s probably the only planner you’ll need for a full personal planning experience.
-The first page comes with three calendars: last year’s calendar, this year’s and next year’s.
+The first page comes with three calendars: last year, this year, and next year.

 The rest of the paper templates (business meetings, financial planning, personal development, health & fitness) are equally sophisticated and diverse.
 They help you organise every aspect of your life.